mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 A.  For most use cases, you can use the "Mixpanel" app within the OIN (Okta's app store).

-B.  If you have a more custom setup, follow Okta’s documentation on setting up a new application to create the Mixpanel App.
+B.  If you have a more custom setup, follow Okta's documentation on setting up a new application to create the Mixpanel App.

 ### Configure SSO in Mixpanel